earthly/website/blog/_posts/2021-12-14-printf-debugging.md

  - printf debugging
  - debuggers
  - debugging
-excerpt: "In this article, the author explores the concept of "printf" debugging and its similarities to the learning methods of mathematician Srinivasa Ramanujan.
-They discuss why many skilled software engineers prefer not to use debuggers and instead rely on careful thought and print statements to debug their code.
-The article highlights the importance of deepening one's understanding of the code and how this approach can make you a better software engineer."
+excerpt: Learn why many experienced software engineers prefer printf debugging over using debuggers, and how this approach can deepen your understanding of your code and make you a better developer.
+Discover the connection between printf debugging and the unconventional learning methods of mathematician Srinivasa Ramanujan.
 ---
 The Visual Studio debugger is fantastic.
 When I was a C# developer, I used it all the time.